Omni Calculator logo

 It turns out that about 40 percent of U.S. soldiers sleep only five hours a day (and even less in extreme situations such as combats), while the Centers for Disease Control and Prevention says that ordinary people need eight to nine hours of sleep.
 Scientists thus decided to conduct research to keep the army in excellent form throughout the day.
 Their studies lasted for over ten years, but they eventually found an applicable formula!

-They assessed the soldiers' alertness using a unified performance test in 7 different sleep deprivation schedules: from 5 h of sleep per night to continuous sleep loss for 85 h.
-They tested 6 different caffeine doses: from placebo to repeated 200 mg doses to a single dose of 600 mg.
-They came up with a formula that accurately predicts group-average psychomotor vigilance task performance results!
+They assessed the soldiers' alertness using a unified performance test in 7 different sleep deprivation schedules: from 5 hours of sleep per night to continuous sleep loss for 85 hours.
+They tested six different caffeine doses: from placebo to repeated 200 mg doses to a single dose of 600 mg.
+They developed a formula that accurately predicts group-average psychomotor vigilance task performance results!
 It works for a wide range of sleep schedules and caffeine dosage combinations.
-In short, the formula helps find strategies to optimize neurobehavioral performance.
-Scientists claim that the algorithm they created (and which is used by our calculator) can improve performance and attention by 64% while decreasing caffeine consumption by 65%.
-You can now predict how much caffeine you should drink and when to achieve peak alertness.

 Various styles of coffee drinks on a beige background.